user4223/ticket-decoder/README.md

   https://www.bahn.de/angebot/regio/barcode
   * [UIC918-3 Muster](https://assets.static-bahn.de/dam/jcr:c362849f-210d-4dbe-bb18-34141b5ba274/mdb_320951_muster-tickets_nach_uic_918-3_2.zip)
   * [UIC918-9 Muster](https://assets.static-bahn.de/dam/jcr:ec74454d-557b-438f-8ed9-689abcc276f5/Muster%20918-9.zip)

+  You can use the following command to convert PDF file into images for further processing if you want, but you don't have to because the application is able to precess pdf files directly.
+But decoding quality might differ depending on parameters like DPI, so when you want to play with that...
   ```
-  # You can use the following command to convert PDF file into images for further processing, but you don't have to because application is able to precess pdf files directly.
-But decoding quality might differ depending on parameters like DPI.
   # brew|apt install imagemagick
   convert -density 250 -trim -quality 100 -flatten <file name>.pdf <file name>.png
   ```